kylemcdonald/LightLeaks/readme.md

 # Install Notes

-* Each projector should be focused on the mirror balls, outputting native pixels (no scaling or keystoning) and framing the entire colleciton of mirror balls.
+* Each projector should be focused on the mirror balls, outputting native pixels (no scaling or keystoning) and framing the entire collection of mirror balls.

 ## Click Festival (2012)